How can we help?

 - Greenwich University Avery Hill Campus

-The nearest hospital to Eltham is Queen Elizabeth in Woolwich although there is an Urgent Medical Care Unit based at Queen Mary’s Hospital in nearby Sidcup.
+The nearest hospital to Eltham, New Eltham and Kidbrooke is Queen Elizabeth in Woolwich, although there is an Urgent Medical Care Unit based at Queen Mary’s Hospital in nearby Sidcup.